lizardwine/litio/README.md

-A command line function tester
+A simple tool for testing

 # litio